 Understanding Mercury And Fertility

 To support optimal reproductive health, it’s important to limit or eliminate certain fish high in mercury.
-Here’s a list of common IVF fish restrictions:- Shark
+Here’s a list of common IVF fish restrictions:

 - King Mackerel